rp729/07-Network-Programming/intro-to-sockets/bsd-sockets/lab-2.md

 **\(d\) Closing the Connection**

-In IDLE \(the client\), issue a recv\(\) operation to wait for more data.
+In the client, issue a recv\(\) operation to wait for more data.
 This should block since the server hasn't actually sent any additional data yet.

 > ```
 > >>>s.recv(1024)